junxit/us-congress-bills-114/metadata.md

 - 2016-05-12 — Committee on the Judiciary.
 Reported by Senator Grassley without amendment.
 Without written report.
 - 2016-05-12 — Committee on the Judiciary.
 Reported by Senator Grassley without amendment.
 Without written report.
 - 2016-05-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 464.
+- 2016-05-18 — Message on Senate action sent to the House.
+- 2016-05-18 — Passed Senate without amendment by Voice Vote. (consideration: CR S2933-2935; text as passed Senate: CR S2933)
+- 2016-05-18 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(consideration: CR S2933-2935; text as passed Senate: CR S2933)
+- 2016-05-18 — Received in the House.
+- 2016-05-18 — Referred to the House Committee on the Judiciary.